James Martin Manchester

 Sunday Lunch

-Join us and enjoy a great British roast served with all the trimmings.
+Join us and enjoy a great British roast served with all the trimmings!

-Main Course - £20 | 2 Courses - £27.50 | 3 Courses - £35
+Main Course - £30 | 2 Courses - £38 | 3 Courses - £46

-T&C's: Restaurant is open 1pm – 5pm every Sunday.
-A la Carte menu is not available on Sundays.
-Over 18′s only, valid ID is required for entry.
 Please note, a discretionary 12.5% service charge is added to every bill.
-All prices include vat at the current rate.
-These are sample menus and are subject to change.
+All prices include VAT at the current rate.

 Book Online

-Menu
+Sample Menu

 STARTER